Home

 Judging sexual strategy from faces

-shows that we may be subtly aware of other people’s attitudes to
+may be subtly aware of other people’s attitudes to sex.
+Three groups of

+undergraduate students were photographed and completed a questionnaire called

+behaviour (e.g. number of one night stands) and current attitudes – such as "is sex without love okay"?
+Observers

+were then shown either real individuals faces or ‘average’ images of faces, and

+it seemed that across the studies, observers were often able to

+distinguish between those who scored low on the SOI (and thus are not generally

+partners and be more comfortable with uncommitted sex).

+far more interesting, is that despite the subtlety of the explicit awareness of

+who-thinks/does-what, there is a very strong tendency for women to be attracted

+to men who score low on the SOI – i.e. men who are less interested in casual

 sex.
-Three groups of undergraduate students were photographed and

-(e.g. number of one night stands) and current attitudes – such as

-individuals faces or ‘average’ images of faces, and it

-seemed that across the studies, observers were often able to

-distinguish between those who scored low on the SOI (and thus are not

-have had more partners and be more comfortable with uncommitted sex).

-However, what is far more interesting, is that despite the subtlety of

-the explicit awareness of who-thinks/does-what, there is a very strong

-– i.e. men who are less interested in casual sex.
-Men have the

-opposite preference with female faces; they strongly prefer the
+Men have the opposite preference with female faces; they strongly prefer

-high SOI females were more attractive.
+were more attractive.

 Furthermore, high SOI men were also viewed as looking more masculine.